Stakeholder Statements

 Official Statement — March 7, 2026

-The Corridor Train Alliance advocates for reliable regional passenger rail near the 401 corridor.
-CTA is concerned about the proposed project for the same reasons voiced by rural communities and considers it misguided in its current form.
+The Corridor Train Alliance considers the project misguided in its current form.
 Their position: if a project is approved, it must include a stop in Kingston and must run along the 401 corridor for least impact.
-CTA argues that 300 km/h should not be the leading design criterion, and that least impact on farms and nature, and social acceptance, must be equal or greater criteria in route selection.
+CTA argues that 300 km/h should not be the leading design criterion.

 corridortrainalliance.ca